WE WILL BEGIN with vocabulary.

 C has the same x-coördinate as B. Therefore its x-coördinate is 15.
 And C has the same y-coördinate as A. Therefore its y-coördinate is 3.
 The coördinates at C are (15, 3).

-An actually infinite straight line is a line that it has no extremities -- no endpoints.
+An actually infinite straight line is a line that has no extremitiesno endpoints.

 (Similarly, it is not possible to produce an actually infinite sequence of digits, as this symbol, "0.36363636. . . ," is meant to signify.
 That, too, is a purely mental object; it is an idea.)

-The student should be advised that when writers use the expression "straight line" these days, they invariably mean an actually infinite line.
+And so the student should be advised that when writers use the expression "straight line" these days, they invariably mean an actually infinite line.
 Hence they refer to any finite line, with its two extremities, as a line segment.
-They imagine that every finite straight line -- even the side of a square you might draw -- is a segment of an actually infinite line.
+They imagine that every finite straight lineeven the side of a square you might drawis a segment of an actually infinite line.